 These Mediterranean natives are carefree shrubs that grow well in limy soils and perform beautifully in dry-summer areas such as Southwest Texas, bloom- ing profusely for a month or more in spring or early summer.
 They need no fertilizer and very little water; if they will be watered, be sure to provide excellent drainage.
 Periodically prune out a few of the old stems to keep plants looking neat; tip-pinch young plants to make them bushy.

-C. xskanbergii.
-Low, broad bush to 3 ft. tall and 8 ft. wide.
-Gray-green, 2-in. leaves; pure pink, 1-in. flowers in great profusion.
+- Low, broad bush to 3 feet tall and 8 feet wide.

 - Gray-green, 2 inches leaves; pure pink, 1 inches flowers in great profusion.